 4. Hardware barrier — “Free” Llama inference requires substantial GPU investment.
 The 8B model needs ~7 GB VRAM (a $300+ GPU), while the 70B model needs 40+ GB (a $1,500+ GPU or multi-GPU setup).
 Llama 4 Scout requires an H100-class GPU.

-5. Llama Stack MCP bugs — Active issues (#1769, #2584) report that Llama Stack’s MCP tool integration doesn’t reliably identify or call tools.
-The framework is at v0.6.0 and still maturing.
+5. Llama Stack MCP bugs — Active issues (#4452, #2542, #2584) report redundant MCP tool listing, deprecated SSE transport, and unreliable tool calling.
+The framework is at v0.7.1 and actively developing but still maturing.

 6. Licensing ambiguity — The Meta Llama Community License restricts use by companies with 700M+ MAU and is not OSI-approved open source.
 Commercial users at scale need separate licensing, creating uncertainty for enterprise MCP deployments.